Proskomma/proskomma-json-validator/README.md

-# proskomma-render-perf
+# proskomma-json-validator
-A Proskomma renderer to produce Proskomma Editor-Ready Format JSON (PERF)
+A JSON Schema Validator for Proskomma data